Slack

 A marketing agency manages multiple client accounts using Slack.
 Each client has a dedicated private channel, often a Shared Channel, where agency members and client stakeholders collaborate.
 HubSpot integration allows sales teams to share deal updates instantly.
 Campaign managers use Workflow Builder to automate reporting notifications and creative approvals, ensuring projects stay on track and clients are always informed.

-A fully remote startup leverages Slack as its digital headquarters.
+A fully remote startup uses Slack as its digital headquarters.
 They use public channels for transparency across departments (e.g., #announcements, #watercooler) and private channels for sensitive discussions.
 Daily stand-ups are conducted asynchronously through threads or quick Huddles.
 The Slackbot AI summarizes missed conversations, helping team members in different time zones stay updated without constant scrolling.

 A customer support team integrates their ticketing system (e.g., Zendesk, Salesforce Service Cloud) with Slack.
 When a high-priority ticket comes in, a Slack workflow automatically notifies the relevant support channel, pulling in customer details.
 Support agents can discuss solutions, escalate issues, or even create follow-up tasks directly from Slack messages, leading to faster resolution times.